4.4. Law of Total Probability and Bayes’ Rule

 Visual representation of the law of partitions

-When the partition consists of three events as in Fig. 4.16, the law can be written as
+Take a partition that consists of three events as in Fig. 4.17.
+Then, the Law of Partitions can be expanded to

 \[P(B) = P(A_1 \cap B) + P(A_2 \cap B) + P(A_3 \cap B).\]

-The core message of the law of partitions is quite simple; the probability of the whole equal to the sum of the probabilities of its parts.
+The core message of the Law of Partitions is quite simple; the probability of the whole is equal to the sum of the probabilities of its parts.

 4.4.2.
 Law of Total Probability